soldasim/BOSS.jl/README.md

 # BOSS (Bayesian Optimization with Semiparametric Surrogate)

+BOSS stands for "Bayesian Optimization with Semiparametric Surrogate".
 BOSS.jl is a Julia package for Bayesian optimization.
-It provides a compact way to define an optimization problem and a surrogate model, and solve the problem.
-It allows changing the algorithms used for the subtasks of fitting the surrogate model and optimizing the acquisition function.
-Simple interfaces are defined for the use of custom surrogate models and/or algorithms for the subtasks.
-(See [1] for more information about Bayesian optimization.)
+It provides a straight-forward way to define a BO problem, a surrogate model, and an acquisition function.
+It allows changing the algorithms used for the subtasks of estimating the model parameters and optimizing the acquisition function.
+Simple interfaces are defined for the use of custom surrogate models, acquisition functions, and algorithms for the subtasks.
+Therefore, the package is easily extendable and can be used as a practical skeleton for implementing other BO approaches.

-See the [documentation](https://soldasim.github.io/BOSS.jl/) for more information.
+See the [documentation](https://soldasim.github.io/BOSS.jl/) for more information about BOSS.jl.

+See [1] for more information about Bayesian optimization.

 ## Problem Definition